 “In the event that you have a medical emergency that requires you to be evacuated from the ship, the expense could be astronomical,” Tetreault says.

 Something else to keep in mind is the quality of care you could receive on a cruise ship.
 Ships are required to maintain medical staff on-call 24/7, including at least one physician.
-That’s reassuring for emergencies but if you have a non-life threatening condition that requires specialized treatment, that may be more difficult to come by on the ship.
+That’s reassuring for emergencies but if you have a non-life-threatening condition that requires specialized treatment, that may be more difficult to come by on the ship.

+Aside from the financial aspects of retiring on a cruise ship, there’s an emotional component to consider as well.
 Living on a cruise ship year-round may mean being away from your family and friends for long periods of time.
 Your cruise dates may coincide with major milestones such as graduations or births.
 You may miss out on being present for those events.

 It’s important to think about how you’ll stay connected with the ones you love back home.
-For example, you may arrange a weekly Skype call, or stay in touch via email, text and online chats.
+For example, you may arrange a weekly Skype call, or stay in touch via email, text, and online chats.
 At the same time, consider how you’ll expand your circle once you’re aboard the ship.

 Cruise ships can offer recreational activities so that you have a way to stay active while engaging with other passengers.
 As you compare cruise lines, consider what opportunities for socializing they provide.

 Also, take into account the broader list of amenities to determine whether a cruise line offers the features that interest you most.
-For example, you may be looking for an on-deck walking track, gym or yoga studio so you can keep up your fitness routine.
+For example, you may be looking for an on-deck walking track, gym, or yoga studio so you can keep up your fitness routine.
 Or you may want a cruise that allows you to pamper yourself with regular spa treatments.
 You’ll want to look at everything to make sure it fits with your vision for retirement.

-Tips on Planning Your Retirement
+Tips For Planning Your Retirement

 - Consider meeting with a financial advisor to discuss your retirement plans.
 An advisor can help you plan for taxes, make a retirement income plan, and ensure that your nest egg grows enough to meet your needs.
 Don’t have an advisor yet?
 The SmartAsset financial advisor matching tool can connect you with up to three advisors right in your area.